sznchanda/arcade-ai/README.md

 For more information, refer to the [supported models documentation](https://docs.arcade.dev/home/supported-models).

+### Get Started with Arcade

+To get started with Arcade, check out our [quickstart guide](https://docs.arcade.dev/home/quickstart).

 ### Building Your Own Tools

 Learn how to build your own tools by following our [creating a custom toolkit guide](https://docs.arcade.dev/home/build-tools/create-a-toolkit).

 ### Evaluating Tools

-Arcade AI enables you to evaluate your custom tools to ensure they function correctly with the AI assistant, including defining evaluation cases and using different critics.
+Arcade enables you to evaluate your custom tools to ensure they function correctly with the AI assistant, including defining evaluation cases and using different critics.

 Learn how to evaluate your tools by following our [evaluating tools guide](https://docs.arcade.dev/home/evaluate-tools/create-an-evaluation-suite).